krisevers/HPC_notes/README.md

 This place is not fixed, and will change & grow depending on my latest area of focus.

 ## Written Notes
-I've organized my written notes on concepts & tools into overarching topics.
+Collection of written notes.
+I've organized my notes on concepts & tools into overarching topics.
 - [Scheduling](notes/scheduling.md)
 - [Data Management](notes/data.md)
 - [Containerization](notes/containerization.md)